cyrilletuzi/angular-async-local-storage/README.md

 # Async local storage for Angular

-Efficient local storage module for Angular :
+Efficient local storage module for Angular:
-- **simplicity** : based on native `localStorage` API and automatic JSON stringify/parse,
+- **simplicity**: based on native `localStorage` API and automatic JSON stringify/parse,
-- **perfomance** : internally stored via the asynchronous `IndexedDB` API,
+- **perfomance**: internally stored via the asynchronous `IndexedDB` API,
-- **Angular-like** : wrapped in RxJS `Observables`,
+- **Angular-like**: wrapped in RxJS `Observables`,
-- **security** : validate data with a JSON Schema,
+- **security**: validate data with a JSON Schema,
-- **extensibility** : add your own storage.
+- **extensibility**: add your own storage.

 ## Angular onsite training

-The author of this library organizes Angular courses (based in Paris (France), but open to travel).
+The author of this library organizes Angular courses (based in Paris, France, but open to travel).
 You can find [details here](https://formationjavascript.com/formation-angular/) (in French).

 ## Why this module?

 For now, Angular does not provide a local storage module, and almost every app needs some local storage.
-There are 2 native JavaScript APIs available :
+There are 2 native JavaScript APIs available:
 - [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage)
 - [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)

 The `localStorage` API is simple to use but synchronous, so if you use it too often, your app will soon begin to freeze.

-The `IndexedDB` API is asynchronous and efficient, but it's a mess to use : you'll soon be caught by the callback hell, as it does not support Promises yet.
+The `IndexedDB` API is asynchronous and efficient, but it's a mess to use: you'll soon be caught by the callback hell, as it does not support Promises yet.

 Mozilla has done a very great job with the [localForage library](http://localforage.github.io/localForage/) : a simple API based on native `localStorage`, but internally stored via the asynchronous `IndexedDB` for performance.
-But it is written in ES5 and then it's a mess to include into Angular.
+But it's built in ES5 old school way and then it's a mess to include into Angular.

 This module is based on the same idea as localForage, but in ES6/ES2015 and additionally wrapped into [RxJS Observables](http://reactivex.io/rxjs/)